Italy visa refusal 2026: reasons, appeal, court — a real success story

 Community member

-"Of 8 recent D visas: 4 were originally filed as LA, received DN.
-If they request a diploma or insurance — it’s a good sign: they want to issue nomad visas.
-New applications have started to be processed faster."
+"Of 8 recent D visas: 4 were initially submitted as LA, received DN.
+If they request a diploma or insurance — it’s a good sign: they want to issue a nomad.
+New applications began to be processed faster."

-Better a DN today than an LA refusal in 11 months.
-In one year on DN you can prepare a conversion to LA.
-Open a P.IVA on forfettario, build Italian clients, then exit and apply for LA with a strong case.
+Better DN today than an LA refusal in 11 months.
+In a year on DN you can prepare conversion to LA.
+Open P.IVA on forfettario, develop Italian clients, then leave and apply for LA with a strong case.

 How to prevent a refusal in 2026